ArAfs-bit/Crypto-Market-Analysis/Market_Trends/Altcoin_Market_Analysis.md

 - Total altcoin market capitalization compared to Bitcoin:
   - [CoinMarketCap - Altcoin vs Bitcoin Market Cap](https://coinmarketcap.com/charts/)

-  To access the exact chart:
-    1. Visit the page.
-    2. Scroll down to “Total Market Capitalization Dominance.”
-    3. Take a screenshot of the "Bitcoin Dominance" chart, which highlights the market share of Bitcoin compared to altcoins.

 - Historical price movements and market cap data:
   - [CoinMarketCap - Historical Data](https://coinmarketcap.com/historical/)